andrasq/node-qcache/Readme.md

 - `ttl` - the configured ttl
 - `capacity` - the configured capacity
 - `count` - number of items currently stored.
 Read-only; do not write this value.
+- `max` - same as capacity

 ### get( key )

 return the value stored under key.
-Missing keys and expired contents read as undefined.
+Missing keys and expired contents read as `undefined`.
 An item expires when the current timestamp exceeds the item ttl (time-to-live) value.

 ### set( key, value [,ttl] ), put